-The discriminator is the evaluation of the arguments, which requires candidates to draw inferences and make judgements about the arguments in the article.
-Perceptive responses may discuss these arguments thoughtfully.
-Ideas and opinions must be derived from the passage, assessing their implications with clear and persuasive arguments.
+The discriminator is the evaluation of the arguments, which requires candidates to draw inferences and make judgements about whether the advantages outweigh the disadvantages in this particular case.
+Perceptive responses may discuss schooling, its purpose and practice, and this should affect the decision.
+Ideas and opinions must be derived from the passage, developing its claims and assessing their implications with clear and persuasive arguments.